prateek674/real-estate-angularjs/README.md

 ## Dealing The Cards

-The Card interface component is very common across the webs.
-Bootstrap 4 includes a card element.
+The `Card` interface component is very common across the webs.
+Bootstrap 4 includes a card element, as do most popular CSS frameworks like Angular Material and React's UI Material.
+They are in your future!

 Otherwise, creating one with your own CSS isn't so bad.
 W3 even has a page on it: [https://www.w3schools.com/howto/howto_css_cards.asp](https://www.w3schools.com/howto/howto_css_cards.asp)